voxpupuli/puppet-icinga2/README.md

 A pager string for this user.
 Useful for notification commands.

 ##### `vars`
-A dictionary containing custom attributes that are specific to this user.
+A dictionary containing custom attributes that are specific to this service, a string to do operations on this dictionary or an array for multiple use of custom attributes.

 ##### `groups`
 An array of group names.